SDGforskning/sdg-strings/SDG16_query_action_WoS.md

 >
 > 16.a.1 Existence of independent national human rights institutions in compliance with the Paris Principles

-This target is interpreted to cover research about strengthening national institutions to prevent violence and combat terrorism and crime, including through international cooperation
+This target is interpreted to cover research about strengthening national institutions to prevent violence and combat terrorism and crime, including through international cooperation.

 Relevant national institutions are for example courts of law, intelligence and investigative institutions and police.